Computer maintenance

 Computer maintenance is the practice of keeping computers in a good state of repair.
 A computer containing accumulated dust and debris may not run properly.

-Dust and debris will accumulate as a result of air cooling.
-Any filters used to mitigate this need regular service and changes.
-If the cooling system is not filtered then regular computer cleaning may prevent short circuits and overheating.

 PC Components

 Keyboard

 The crumbs, dust, and other particulate that fall between the keys and build up underneath are loosened by spraying pressurized air into the keyboard, then removed with a low-pressure vacuum cleaner.
 A plastic-cleaning agent applied to the surface of the keys with a cloth is used to remove the accumulation of oil and dirt from repeated contact with a user's fingertips.
 If this is not sufficient for a more severely dirty keyboard, keys are physically removed for more focused individual cleaning, or for better access to the area beneath.
 Finally, the surface is wiped with a disinfectant.

 Monitor

 A monitor displays information in visual form, using text and graphics.
 The portion of the monitor that displays the information is called the screen.
 Like a television screen, a computer screen can show still or moving pictures and It's a part of Output Devices.